 - Ripple (XRP)

-Phase two of the beta test will introduce several additional tokens:
+Phase two of the beta test has been planned to introduce several additional tokens to the platform:

 - Dash (DASH)